SignpostMarv/opensim-libs/trunk/unmanaged/ODE-OpenSim-Test/OPENSIM-README.txt

 cp ode/src/.libs/libode.so.1.1.1 $OPENSIM/bin/lib32/libode.so	 (possible name is not ..so.1.1.1 )

 == On Linux 64-bit ==
-./configure --with-trimesh=opcode --disable-asserts --enable-shared --disable-demos --without-x --disable-threading-intf make cp ode/src/.libs/libode.so.1.1.1 $OPENSIM/bin/lib64/libode-x86_64.so (possible name is not ..so.1.1.1 )
+./configure --with-trimesh=opcode --disable-asserts --enable-shared --disable-demos --without-x make cp ode/src/.libs/libode.so.1.1.1 $OPENSIM/bin/lib64/libode-x86_64.so (possible name is not ..so.1.1.1 )